 3) Finally, in the acute angle between the first two motifs is a solid half ball with two non-parallel “whiskers” emerging from the curved edge.
 In a number of ways this simple element ties the first two motifs together.
 The curved surface of the half ball mirrors the curved black tips of the red feathers.
 The whiskers form a small v that mirrors the larger V of the monochromatic arrows.

-Elsewhere I have found six defining characteristics of Nampeyo’s mature painting style (Appendix B and C).
+Elsewhere I have found six defining characteristics of Nampeyo’s mature painting style (Appendix B).
 When we apply these criteria to bowl 2014-20, we gain new insights into Nampeyo’s creative mind.
 Four are seen on bowl 2014-20.
 The purposes of the other two are met, but by means that are unique to this bowl.

 The six strategies are:

 1) A tension between linear and curvilinear elements often represented as a contrast

 When I first saw images of this bowl, I thought “this seems like a Nampeyo, but something is odd.”
 One difference is the lack of major curvilinear elements of design on bowl 2014-20.